Stratus-TEST/stratus-actions/release/README.md

 - **Major version stability**: Users can reference major versions (`v1`) to get the latest updates without breaking changes.
 - **Latest releases**: Users can reference `latest` to always use the most current version.

+All tags are created and updated using the GitHub API, never with git, so they always show as **Verified** in the GitHub UI.

 These tags are force-updated with each release to ensure they always point to the correct commit.

 ## Troubleshooting & FAQ

 - **Q: Are the tags/releases created by this action "Verified"?**
-  - A: Yes, tags and releases created via the GitHub API or web UI are signed by GitHub and show as "Verified" in the commit history.
+  - A: Yes, all tags and releases are created and updated via the GitHub API (never git), so they are always signed by GitHub and show as "Verified" in the commit history.
 - **Q: Can I use this action in a fork or mirror repo?**
   - A: Yes, but ensure you have write permissions and the correct token setup for your use case.